joshfrench/om-wiki-fork/Basic-Tutorial.md

   {:target (. js/document (getElementById "contacts"))})
 ```

-Let's edit `app-state` so it look like this:
+Let's edit `app-state` so it looks like this:

 ```clj
 (def app-state